 When the potatoes are cool enough to handle, cut them in half and scoop out the flesh.
 Place the potatoes in a large bowl and crush with a fork or potato masher.
 Add the leeks.
 Season with salt, pepper and a pinch of nutmeg.
 Warm the cream in the pan the leeks were in (if you like, add another 4 T. of butter to the pan and melt with the cream) and add to the potatoes.
 Stir to combine.
 Fold in the sour cream to taste and consistency.
 Taste and correct the seasoning.
 Transfer to a buttered 3-quart shallow gratin.
 Dot the surface with 1 to 2 T. of butter.

 At this point, the potatoes may be baked immediately or covered and refrigerated overnight.
 If baking immediately, transfer to a 375° oven and bake until hot through and beginning to brown around the edges—about 30 minutes.
 If baking the next day, remove the casserole from the refrigerator, cover the pan with foil and place in a 375°.
 Bake for 30 min.
-Remove the foil and continue to bake until hot through, and beginning to brown around the edges—about 20 minutes more.
+Remove the foil and continue to bake until hot through, and beginning to brown around the edges—about 20 to 30 minutes more.
 Serves 12.